aisyafatihah/AI-Project/AI/README.md

 ##  B. ABSTRACT

   Colour of an object depends on both the object and its environment.
 Objects can be said to have the colour of the light leaving their surfaces.
 There are a lot of colour existed in this world.
 Every shade of colour has different code and hex number.
 Even in simple picture, there are a lot of colours that might look similar but actually a different name.
-  The colour has continuous spectrum and as for now, you as a Machine Learning Engineer are going to use AI technology to recognize the colour in a picture
+  The colour has continuous spectrum and as for now, we as a Machine Learning Engineer are going to use AI technology to recognize the colour in a picture

 ![Coding](https://github.com/aisyafatihah/AI-Project/blob/main/AI/figure1.png)